sisso/rust-mud/docs/forums.md

+# Game control connections?

+In what scope Game should manage players?

+ConnectionId, PlayerId or MobId.

+ConnectionId: Is what represent a real, single user.
+It is the identifier for the input and output, and the key for a specific user state.

+PlayerId: Represent a in game player, each player can have multiples connections and have non or more Mobs.
+A player_id is attached to a connection_id through login.

+MobId: It is mobs controlled by player.
+A player can have none or multiples assigned to him.
+A mob_id is attached to player_id after character creation.

+Mostly game rules should be applied in MobId.
+This mean that any mob, player controlled or no, can interact with the world in a easy way.

+The use of player_id would be used only for advanced things like:
+- change avatar
+- change player persistent configuration

+## Posses, Connect to Matrix or VR a mech

+These are all commands that will require change temporary or permanently the avatar of a player.

+Player will need to keep a set of IDs:
+- avatar: MobId - Represent the player in the world, the way to kill you.
+A human or the hive mind, it is your.
+- monitor: Vec<MobId> - List of mobs that you activilly listen, all messages send to those mobs you will receive as your own.
+Including commands failure like, you can not move N
+- controlled: MobId - Is the mob_id that own any action you type

+In general case, avatar, monitor and controlled are same id.
+A posses command will switch both monitor and controlled.
+A camera system can add monitor.

+Maybe: Outputs will need to be extend to split private outputs between "controller only" and monitor

 # Vendors

 Vendors should contain a list of ID to sell, or should items have a tag that vendor can sell?